purnawanpp/NAMD-MMPBGBSA/README.md

 # Free Energy Calculation using NAMD #
 This script to running NAMD Molecular Dynamics in Google Colab, and free energy calculation using MMPBSA and MMGBSA.
 This tutorial using preperation input file using CHARMM-GUI, with PDB ID: 3HTB.
-Protein and Ligand using CHARMM36M Force Field and water model was TIP3P
+Protein and Ligand using CHARMM36M Force Field and water model was TIP3P and 1 ns simulation

 # MMGBSA Calculation using MolAICal https://molaical.github.io/
 Installation MolAICal